ctesta01/nadir/README.md

   the implementation!
 - More built-in learners (incl. gradient boosted machines, polspline, etc.)
-- We hope to extend to time-series and survival outcomes in the not too distant future!
+- We may extend to time-series and more outcome types in the future!

 [^1]: van der Laan, Mark J. and Dudoit, Sandrine, “Unified
     Cross-Validation Methodology For Selection Among Estimators and a